MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 ## Perform an offline migration of a SQL Server database to Azure SQL Database

+We’re now ready to migrate the data.
 Follow these steps to perform an offline migration using Azure Data Studio.

 1. Launch the Migrate to Azure SQL wizard within the extension in Azure Data Studio, and then select **Migrate to Azure SQL**.

-1. On **Step 1: Databases for assessment**, select the `AdventureWorksLT` database, then select **Next**.
+1. On **Step 1: Databases for assessment**, select the *AdventureWorks* database, then select **Next**.

 1. On **Step 2: Assessment results and recommendations**, wait for the assessment to complete, then select **Azure SQL Database** as the **Azure SQL** target.